marciofaria-git/NextJS-styled-component-TypeScript/README.md

 <h1 align="center">
     <img alt="2" src="https://i.ibb.co/g3wCkH7/2.png" />
 </h1>

+Now you can delete the other files .css inside the project and start to use styled-components

 And this is your Next.js with styled-components using TypeScript if you want to know more about the styles-components go to the docs